Nissan Cube Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 Estimated insurance rates for a Nissan Cube are $1,040 a year for full coverage insurance.
-Comprehensive costs around $172 each year, collision insurance costs $236, and liability costs $474.
-Liability-only coverage costs as little as $522 a year, and high-risk coverage costs around $2,240.
-Teens pay the most at up to $4,170 a year.
+Comprehensive insurance costs approximately $172 each year, collision insurance costs $236, and liability costs around $474.
+Liability-only coverage costs as low as $522 a year, and high-risk coverage costs $2,240 or more.
+Teenage drivers pay the most at up to $4,170 a year.

 Average premium for full coverage: $1,040

-Includes $500 policy deductibles, 30/60 liability limits, and includes medical and UM/UIM coverage.
+Includes $500 physical damage deductibles, minimum liability limits, and includes both medical and UM/UIM coverage.
 Rates include averaging for all 50 states and Cube models.

 Insurance Price Range by Risk and Coverage

-For the average driver, insurance rates for a Nissan Cube range from as low as $522 for just liability insurance to a high rate of $2,240 for a driver required to buy high-risk insurance.
+For the normal driver, insurance rates for a Nissan Cube range from as low as $522 for basic liability insurance to a high rate of $2,240 for high-risk insurance.

 Insurance Price Range by Location

-Your location can have significant affects on car insurance rates.
-Areas with sparse population are statistically proven to have a lower frequency of physical damage claims than cities with more traffic congestion.
-The graphic below illustrates how location impacts auto insurance rates.
+Where you live can make a big difference on the price of auto insurance.
+Rural locations are statistically proven to have a lower frequency of physical damage claims than densely populated cities.
+The graphic below illustrates how geographic area affects auto insurance prices.

-These rate differences illustrate why all drivers should compare rates for a specific zip code and risk profile, instead of using averaged prices.
+These rate differences illustrate why all drivers should compare prices using their specific location and risk profile, instead of making a decision based on average rates.

 Use the form below to get customized rates for your location.